Configure Autonomous Workload

 Step 1: Create a Client Application

-First, register your autonomous agent as a client in AuthSec.
+Register your autonomous agent as a client in the AuthSec dashboard.

 Via AuthSec Dashboard